davida26/davida26.github.io/about.md

 Fast forward a few years and I was landing more girlfriends than I could handle - *wish that had been the case in highschool*.

-I also had everything comped and the existance of currency was foreign to me.
+I also had everything comped and the existence of currency was foreign to me.
 Life was good.

 ## The Tech Start